sachincool/DsAlgo-ND/README.md

 > The Nanodegree course can be found [here](https://in.udacity.com/course/data-structures-and-algorithms-foundation-nanodegree--nd004-indsa)

 Note:- It was required that the programmes are Python-2 compatible..
 IDK WHY..
 But it was.
+> The Route planner Implementation was simple, I implemented it via PriorityQueue because it's more efficient that way.

+<cite> - Harshit Luthra </cite>